 Your aged care home will regularly review your care and services to make sure they continue to meet your needs.
 This is known as ‘ageing in place’.
 This allows you to stay in your aged care home if/when your care needs change.

-Can I take time away from the aged care home?
+Can I take time away from my aged care home?

 Yes.
 If you want to go on holiday, stay with a relative for a night or two, or need to go into hospital, you can take time away.
 To do this you should: